Google's Mobile-First Indexing: Everything We Know (So Far)

 Instead, Google recommends that the primary content on the mobile site be the same as the desktop site.
 Google even suggests using the same headings on the mobile version.

-You can hear Mueller’s explanation in the video below, starting at the 41:12 mark.
+…anything that you want to have indexed, it needs to be on the mobile site.”

-In summary, mobile-friendliness and mobile-responsive layouts are not mandatory for mobile-first indexing.
-Since pages without mobile versions still work on mobile device, they are eligible for indexing.
+You can read more about Mueller’s comments here: Google Mobile First Index – Zero Desktop Content March 2021.

-Google Publishes (& Updates) Mobile-First Indexing Best Practices
+More Mobile-First Indexing Best Practices (Per Google)

-Google provides a list of best practices for mobile-first indexing “to make sure that your users have the best experience.”
+Google provides a comprehensive list of best practices for mobile-first indexing “to make sure that your users have the best experience.”

-Most of the information Google shares as best practices are not really new.
+Most of the information Google shares as best practice is not really new.
 Instead, the list is a compilation of various recommendations and advice that Google has provided elsewhere over the years.

-In addition to the list of recommendations above about creating the same experience on mobile and desktop, some of the other best practices include:
+In addition to the list of recommendations above about creating the same experience on mobile and desktop, other best practices include:

 - Making sure Google can see lazy-loaded content.